dacheng-zig/ziro/README.md

 Alpha.

-Async/await, suspend/resume, Channels, and async IO are all functional and (CI) tested.
+async/await, suspend/resume, Channel, WaitGroup, and async IO are all functional and (CI) tested.

 See [future work](#future-work) for more.